Updated on 12.24.2020

 So one last example of metric sizing, LT 315/75R16.
 This is a light truck tire that is 315 millimeters wide or 12.4 inches.
 Sidewalls are 9.3 inches and it fits a 16-inch wheel for a total height of 34.6 inches.
 If you don't want to do all the math yourself, we've got a handy calculator.

-For some reason, tire makers decided to mark high speed rated tires by additional Z letter.
-We think this made just for a cooler look.
-If you're driving Type-R, or GT-R or any other GT-Super-High-Speed-Vehicle-R, you're probably going to love that "sporty" touch.
-But the reality is trivial: ZR stands for tires, that have a speed rating of more than 149mph, so that includes V, W and Y rated tires
+For some reason, tire makers decided to mark high-speed-rated tires with an additional Z letter.
+We think this is made just for a cooler look.
+If you're driving Type-R, GT-R, or any other GT-Super-High-Speed-Vehicle-R, you're probably going to love that "sporty" touch.
+But the reality is trivial: ZR stands for tires, that have a speed rating of more than 149mph, so that includes V, W, and Y-rated tires.

 The Speed Rating - the speed symbol on the sidewall indicates the maximum design speed of the tire.